 Master- and PhD-Projects

 The "International Max Planck Research School for Astronomy and Cosmic Physics (IMPRS)" at the University of Heidelberg (IMPRS-HD) is a collaborative effort between the Max Planck Society, represented by MPIA and MPIK, and the University of Heidelberg, represented by ZAH.
-It offers students in astrophysics a first-class education in the framework of the Heidelberg Graduate School of Fundamental Physics.
+It offers students in astrophysics a first-class education in the framework of the HEIDELBERG GRADUATE SCHOOL FOR PHYSICS.